 First, he couldn’t recover from heavy training singles in time for the competition.

-It’s important to understand that indicator sets need to be heavy enough (a high RPE rating) to derive any meaningful analysis of your current abilities.
+It’s important to understand that indicator sets need to be heavy enough (a high relative intensity) to derive any meaningful analysis of your current abilities.
 When using the single rep range for indicator sets the load required is typically a greater percentage of your Rep Maximum (RM) – this is true because singles at low percentages wouldn’t yield a significant effort to understand your current levels of strength.

 Early in Dave’s career he thought singles were the most effective way to assess strength in a training context.
 But over time, while Dave managed to perform these high intensity singles from week-to-week, he found it hard to translate that same strength or bar speed onto the competition platform.
 His reasoning was that singles produced an excess training effect, caused by working too close to his RM, which didn’t allow him to recover in the most effective way in the short-medium term.
-He noticed this phenomenon in particular when the heavy singles were programed within a couple weeks of the competition.
+He noticed this phenomenon in particular when the heavy singles were programmed within a couple weeks of the competition.
 Simply put, too many singles done at high intensities week-to-week burnt him out.